 The Iris Prize is supported by The Michael Bishop Foundation and continues to be the largest LGBT short film prize in the world.
 With the winner receiving £30,000 to make their next short film in the UK, Iris is exactly what film makers need – funding, support, guidance and of course a warm welcome into the Iris Prize family.

-To date 8 short films have been produced with the winning filmmakers of the Iris Prize, with the 9th currently in pre-production.
+To date 8 short films have been produced with the winning filmmakers of the Iris Prize, with the 9th currently in post-production.
 As for the 10th?
 Well you’ll have to wait and see who is crowned the winner at the festival in October.

 The Iris Prize Awards: